scaffold-eth/scaffold-eth/README.md

 ---

-## 🔏 Providers:
+## 🔏 Providers & Signers:

+### Providers

-Providers are your connections to different blockchains.
+Providers are your connections to different blockchains. scaffold-eth uses [ethers.js providers](https://docs.ethers.io/v5/api/providers/).

 The frontend has three different providers that provide different levels of access to different chains: